-Without collective action, the combination of these three forces will result in catastrophic consequences for nature, the economy, and our way of life.
+Without action, the combination of these threats will result in catastrophic consequences for nature, the economy, and our way of life.

-In 2021, we launched the Landscape Ecology Programme.
+In 2021, we launched Nature Unlocked, the Landscape Ecology Programme at Wakehurst.

 With this strong scientific data, our scientists can inform and influence the land management policies and practices created by key decision makers.

 In turn, this offers government bodies, businesses, communities and landowners effective nature-based solutions to environmental and social challenges.

 We're uncovering answers to the following questions:

 At Wakehurst, our scientists are researching various areas to understand how our habitats work – exploring the services and benefits biodiversity provides.

 From fungi networks that encourage carbon storage in soil to pollinator behaviour across habitats, we're asking the questions needed to increase the resiliency of UK ecosystems.

 1. How can we accurately measure carbon storage in different habitats?

 We know that trees absorb carbon, but we’re exploring how a combination of different plants and fungi could help store even more, mitigating the impact of climate change.